watson-developer-cloud/python-sdk/README.md

 You can use the `get_result()`, `get_headers()` and get_status_code() to return the result, headers and status code respectively.

 ## Getting the transaction ID
-Every response from the SDK will contain a transaction ID.
+Every SDK call returns a response with a transaction ID in the x-global-transaction-id header.
 This transaction ID is useful for troubleshooting and accessing relevant logs from your service instance.
 ### Suceess
 ```python
 from ibm_watson import MyService